Turkish military operation in Idlib Governorate: 2018

 In February, the Turkish military observation outposts were expanded into northern and southeastern Idlib Governorate.
 On 6 February, a Turkish observation was attacked by rockets and mortars, killing a Turkish soldier and wounding five others.

 On 22 May, the Turkish army established its twelfth and last military observation post in Idlib province.

 Idlib demilitarization

 On 15 September 2018, the Turkish observation posts were made an official part of the 2018 Idlib demilitarization agreement.

 Northwestern Syria offensive (April–August 2019)

 Following the start of the 2019 Northwestern Syria offensive, Turkish observation posts exchanged artillery fire with Syrian Army units multiple times.

-In August 2019, the Turkish Armed Forces constructed an unofficial 13th observation post at Maar Hattat, 10 kilometers south of Ma'arrat al-Nu'man.
+In August 2019, the Turkish Armed Forces constructed an unofficial 13th observation post at Maar Hattat, 10 km south of Ma'arrat al-Nu'man.

 In late August 2019, the Turkish observation post at Morek was fully encircled by the Syrian Army after it captured a rebel pocket in the region.
 The Turkish government announced that it would not move or dismantle the post.